Buckle up, because we are going for a long ride around the world to do some research on miniature dollhouse kits.

 Seems to sell 2 different dollhouse kits, I will let you decide for yourself if you like these or not 😉 (not my thing honestly).

-I can not find a site either of this brand?
+I can not find a site as well for this brand?
 Just a few kits on amazon.
 Flever seems suitable for people over 14 years old, so it’s probably more complicated than previous brands.

-I can see why the above age 14 years is higher though, this house for example is a lot bigger and has a lot more furniture to be assembled.
-The color pink and blue looks more for young teenagers to me than for adults (old women like me haha), but maybe you can definitely get one off these for your kids!
+I can see why the above age 14 years is higher though, this house, for example, is a lot bigger and has a lot more furniture to be assembled.
+The color pink and blue looks more for young teenagers to me than for adults (old women like me haha), but maybe you can definitely get one of these for your kids!

 Because I think these are actually made to play with, not just put together.

 The size of this one is also much larger: 19*15*14 inches.
-Again: battery’s and glue not included, but the instruction manual should be there.
+Again: batteries and glue are not included, but the instruction manual should be there.

 No website of their own to be found either.
 Just about 15 pieces on Amazon.